ssjang25/ssjang25/README.md

 - • CS198C: A programming class taught in C. This course covers basic C data types, functions, I/O format, basic pointer manipulation and introduction to using standard tools (gcc and make), all in a terminal environment (Linux shell/command line).

+# Currently,
-- 🌱 I’m currently learning Swift and the basics of XCode!
+- 🌱 I’m learning Swift and the basics of XCode!

-- 🔭 I’m currently working on a social media application with my crew.. soon to be published!
+- 🔭 I’m working on a social media application with my crew.. soon to be published!